Lucyjpjones/lj-fscr/README.md

 8. Either store your sensitive data in your environment settings or add an env.py file to your workspace (more details below).

    > **Note:** Contact the site owner if you want more information on the environment variables that have been included.

+9. Install all requirements using the following command;

+    `$ pip3 install -r requirements.txt`

+10. Apply all migrations using the following command;

+    `$ python3 manage.py migrate`

+    Your database should now be all set up.

+11. Create a superuser to log in with using the following command;

+    `$ python3 manage.py createsuperuser`

+12. You can now run your project locally using the following command;

+    `$ python3 manage.py runserver`

 </p>
 </details>